General information and frequently asked questions

 Why choose this class?

-Expert Teacher: Carmel has trained with some of the most renowned experts in the fields of yoga and birth.
-She has been privileged to study with Janet Balaskas, pioneer of yoga for pregnancy in the west and with famous French Obstetrician, Dr Michel Odent.
-Carmel has been running pregnancy yoga classes in Co Wicklow for almost ten years.
-She practiced yoga while pregnant herself and found it very helpful.
+Expert Teacher: Carmel trained in London with some of the most renowned experts in the fields of yoga and pregnancy.
+She has been privileged to study with Pregnancy Yoga Guru, Janet Balaskas, and with famous French Obstetrician, Dr Michel Odent.
+Carmel has been running pregnancy yoga classes in Co Wicklow for more than ten years, teaching hundreds of women.
+Carmel practiced yoga while pregnant herself and found it very helpful.
 She has given birth to three children.
 Her birth experiences ranged from a medically managed hospital birth, a natural hospital birth and a natural home birth.

 Is this class safe for pregnancy?